 Getting A Bad Car Is A Big Deal

 Purchasing a car is a large, high-cost transaction.
 As a consumer, you should not be stuck paying for defects if the car you were sold is a “lemon.”
-In New Jersey, there are “Lemon Laws” which cover new cars (including leased cars) as well as used cars.
+In New Jersey, there are “Lemon Laws” which cover new cars (including leased cars).

 At the law office of Lawrence N. Lavigne, Esq., L.L.C., we have been protecting consumers who purchased defective cars since 1986.
 Attorney Lawrence N. Lavigne was one of the first lawyers in the state to litigate a lemon law case.
 His comprehensive knowledge of New Jersey’s lemon laws and his long history of consumer protection work mean results.
 He will fight to protect your rights as a consumer and make sure you do not pay for the costs of your defective car.